Health Care & Medication

 Limited Income Newly Eligible Transition Program (LINET)

-LINET is a Medicare program administered by Humana that helps you get prescription drug coverage right away if you qualify and don’t have any other drug coverage.
-This coverage is temporary, usually lasting one to two months, so you have time to pick a Medicare Part D plan.
-LINET can also pay you back for prescriptions you paid for out of pocket during your temporary coverage period.
+The Limited Income Newly Eligible Transition Program, or LINET, is run by Humana.
+It helps you get prescription drug coverage right away if you qualify and do not have any other drug coverage.
+This coverage is temporary, usually lasting 1 to 2 months, so you have time to pick a Medicare Part D plan.

 What does LINET cover?

-LINET helps pay for prescription drugs that are covered under Medicare Part D. Some drugs are not covered under Part D—see the list of excluded drugs here.
-If you qualify, you can get temporary coverage for your medications right away.
+LINET helps pay for prescription drugs covered under Medicare Part D. Some drugs are not covered under Part D—see the list of excluded drugs here.

 • Temporary prescription coverage (1-2 months)